 Introduces undergraduate students at the University of Florida to the exciting world of academic research.In the Program, students work one-on-one with UF faculty on selected research projects.

 A program intended for students who are committed to obtaining a concentrated research experience during dental school.

 Senior dental students who have engaged in research during their four-year DMD program may be eligible for one of two Research Honors awards.
 To be eligible for receipt of Research Honors, the student must have contributed substantively to a research project during their tenure in dental school and fulfill all requirements.

 The Student Research Group (SRG) is one of twenty scientific groups that comprise the International Association for Dental Research (IADR).
 It is composed of a network of self-governing chapters at each dental school and is led nationally by officers elected through a majority of votes from all members.

-The Center for Undergraduate Research is committed to fostering a culture of research that encourages all students to include a research component as a critical part of their undergraduate experience.
-CUR provides guidance to students and faculty interested in pursuing research opportunities and the coordination of campus research activities.
-CUR also works to expand research opportunities across campus.
-We invite you to explore our website and to contact us if you would like additional information.
+The Center for Undergraduate Research (CUR) is committed to fostering a culture of research that encourages all students to include a research component as a critical part of their undergraduate experience.
+The CUR provides guidance to students and faculty interested in pursuing research opportunities and the coordination of campus research activities.
+The CUR also works to expand research opportunities across campus.
+Explore our website and contact us if you would like additional information.